 Shows a dialog or menu and restricts user interaction only to the specified element.
-It is equivalent of creating a Modal dialog is some tooklits.

-If another dialog is shown after lupPopup using lupShow, then its interaction will not be inhibited.
+If another dialog if shown after lupPopup using lupShow, then its interaction will not be inhibited.
 Every lupPopup call creates a new popup level that inhibits all previous dialogs interactions, but does not disable new ones.
 IMPORTANT: The popup levels must be closed in the reverse order they were created or unpredictable results will occur.

-For a dialog this function will only return the control to the application after a callback returns IUP_CLOSE, IupExitLoop is called, or when the popup dialog is hidden, for exemple using IupHide.
+For a dialog this function will only return the control to the application after a callback returns IUP\CLOSE or when the popup dialog is hidden, for exemple using lupHide.
 For a menu it returns automatically after a menu item is selected.
-IMPORTANT: If a menu item callback returns IUP_CLOSE, it will ends the current popup level dialog.
+IMPORTANT: If a menu item callback returns IUP\CLOSE, it will ends the current popup level dialog.

-''' int IupPopup(Ihandle ih, int x, int y); [in C] iup.Popup(ih: ihandle[, x, y: number]) -> (ret: number) [in Lua] or ih:popup([x, y: number]) -> (ret: number) [in Lua] '''
+int IupPopup(Ihandle \ih, int x, int y); [in C] iup.Popup(ih: ihandle, x, y: number) -> (ret: number) [in Lua] or ih:popup(x, y: number) -> (ret: number) [in Lua]